OuiSURF/Surf_Maps/README.md

 ## Last update

-5th December 2023 - Last map added: surf_medley_fix - 819 Maps
+1st January 2024 - Last map added: surf_artois & surf_christmas3 - 821 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.